Skip to content

 The inverse (the economic impact of international education in the US) is likewise very significant because the flow of international students into the US is estimated to have an annual economic impact of over $45 billion.

-Following are 4 instances in the past two decades in which the shift among higher education institutions toward increasing the enrollment of international students and relying on the financial impact of those populations had a clear impact on public policy driven by advocacy from major institutions.
+Following are 4 instances in the past two decades in which the shift among higher education institutions toward increasing international student enrolment of international students and relying on the financial impact of those populations had a clear impact on public policy driven by advocacy from major institutions.

 These 4 instances refer to: